nmastepankaj/chat_app_django_channel_async_consumer/README.md

-# Django chat app using Django Channel Sync Consumer
+# Django chat app using Django Channel Async Consumer

 This module contains the implementation of a basic chat application using Django Channels and the AsyncConsumer class.